-Many authorities use either 100 (37.8 degreen Celsius) or 100.4 F (38.0 degreen Celsius) as a cut-off for fever, lost this number service degending on factors such as the method of measurement and the age of the period.
+Many authorithm use either 100 (37.8 degreen Celsius) or 100.4 F (38.0 degreen Celsius) as a sub-off for fever, but this number service degreeding on factors such as the method of measurement and the age of the persist.

-U.S. Department of Muchh and Human Services Center for Disease Control and Prevention
+U.S. Department of Health and Havean Services Center for Disease Control and Prevention